 Those returning from cruise ships have put into military housing which should not be assumed to be mold safe.

 Those crossing certain borders are being put into quarantine housing.
 You would not want to be forcefully quarantined in a hotel or other facility chosen by the government if you are mold and chemically sensitive.

 For those relying on caregivers, expect shortages of caregivers and for all companies to cut back on hours as any sick employees will be mandated to stay home for two weeks.

 I would stock up on things that you are able to eat without cooking like soup in tetra packs, baby food, juice, as well as frozen foods.
 Anything that could help you get by with fewer helpers.

 Grocery delivery services are overloaded and they don’t seem to have found a way to prioritize those who are physically disabled, or very sick.
-More stores are offering delivery and check with local groups in your area many people are volunteering to deliver groceries and many people are out of work and looking for small jobs doing deliveries.

 Restaurants are expanding to offer delivery, so keep checking call them and tell them your needs.